arcticoder/negative-energy-generator/README.md

 4. **Experimental Design**: Laboratory verification protocols

 ### Research Collaboration
 This is an active research project.
-Theoretical physicists, computational specialists, and experimental researchers are welcome to contribute to the negative energy breakthrough effort.
+Theoretical physicists, computational specialists, and experimental researchers are welcome to contribute to the negative energy reported improvement (see methods and evidence) effort.

 ## Results Summary